 Sanitizers are not as effective as hand washing with soap, but they can prevent the transfer of bacteria and viruses among people.
 They are even much more convenient when you are outdoors.
 However, for better results, the CDC recommends the correct use of these solutions.

-Alcohol based sanitizers are sometimes considered more effective in treating germs but often end up causing hand dryness and rashes after a prolonged use.
+Alcohol based sanitizers are sometimes considered more effective in treating germs but often end up causing hand dryness and rashes after prolonged use.

 Try to choose a product that sanitizes along with moisturisation.